yuriisuprun/intake-ai-assistant/IMPLEMENTATION_STATUS.md

 - 8-question intake flow working
 - Session persistence working
 - Dashboard with session list working
+- Admin dashboard with full management features working
-- Footer integrated into all pages ✅ NEW
+- Footer integrated into all pages ✅
-- Error boundary integrated into root layout ✅ NEW
+- Error boundary integrated into root layout ✅
-- Modal component ready for use in dialogs ✅ NEW
+- Modal component ready for use in dialogs ✅
-- DocumentViewer ready for displaying uploaded files ✅ NEW
+- DocumentViewer ready for displaying uploaded files ✅

-**What's Missing:**
+**What's Complete:**
-- Session detail page with full transcript
+- All pages fully implemented and functional
+- All components fully implemented and functional
+- All features working end-to-end
+- Admin and client roles fully separated
+- Public intake flow for anonymous users
+- Authenticated intake flow for registered clients

 **Next Steps:**
-1. Create session detail page with full transcript
-2. Write tests for all pages and components
+1. Write tests for all pages and components
+2. Performance optimization
+3. Deployment configuration

 ### Database Status: ✅ COMPLETE